nemohan/doc/other/git/5 Rewriting history/git reflog.md

 git reflog show HEAD
 ```

-This will output the `HEAD` reflog.
+This will output the `HEAD` reflog(the content in .git/logs/HEAD).
 You should see output similar to:

 ```
 eff544f HEAD@{0}: commit: migrate existing content